Classic Blueberry Cobbler

 - Pinch table salt

-- 48 ounces (about 6 cups) frozen blueberries, thawed in the bag (or use 6 cups fresh blueberries)
+- 6 cups frozen blueberries, thawed in the bag, (or use 6 cups fresh blueberries)

 - 2 tablespoons yellow cornmeal